Our Mission

 Our Services

-Disease outbreaks and animal bites reporting.
+Report any disease outbreaks and animal bites here.

 Children’s Immunizations